timhaintz/timhaintz.github.io/_posts/2018-05-04-PowerShell-Get-ADComputer.md

 date: 2018-05-04
 ---
 ## Get-ADComputer
 I'm often looking up workstation and/or server details.
 This can be tedious if I have to open up *Active Directory Users and Computers* and *Find* every time.
 PowerShell to the rescue!
-If I don't know the exact name, something I use often is the -Filter parameter from the Get-ADComputer cmdlet.
+If I don't know the exact name, something I use often is the -Filter parameter from the [Get-ADComputer](https://docs.microsoft.com/en-us/powershell/module/addsadministration/get-adcomputer?view=win10-ps) [cmdlet](https://msdn.microsoft.com/en-us/library/ms714395(v=vs.85).aspx).

 ```PowerShell
 Get-ADComputer -Filter {name -like '*a*'}